How do we serve God?

 “… Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me”.

-What we do to others, Jesus received as if we have done it to Him.
+What we do to others, Jesus receives as if we have done it to Him.
 One time Jesus asked Peter if he loves Him.
 After receiving a confirmation from Peter that he loves Jesus, the Lord said: “if you love me, then feed my sheep” (John 21:16).
-This is saying to us that if we really love God and are serving him, that should move us to serve another others in His name.
+This is saying to us that if we really love God and are serving Him, that should move us to serve others in His Name.

 “For God is not unrighteous to forget your work and labour of love, which ye have shewed toward his name, in that ye have ministered to the saints, and do minister”.(Hebrews 6:10).